 criminal justice, DNA database, race, racial bias, discrimination, oppression, genetic surveillance, bioethics, privacy, databases, criminal procedure, search and seizure, DNA identification, racial stereotypes

 Roberts, Dorothy E., "Collateral Consequences, Genetic Surveillance, and the New Biopolitics of Race" (2011).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 437.

 Civil Rights and Discrimination Commons, Family Law Commons, Health Law and Policy Commons, Law and Gender Commons, Law and Society Commons, Medical Jurisprudence Commons, Privacy Law Commons, Public Law and Legal Theory Commons, Science and Technology Law Commons